 Getting a Lawyer for Your Ischemia Case

-Have you or someone you love suffered a ischemic brain injury because of a doctor’s negligence?
+Have you or someone you love suffered an ischemic brain injury because of a doctor’s negligence?
 If so, you may be entitled to money damages.
 As you can see, the values of these cases are sometimes very high.
-Contact Miller & Zois at 800-553-8082 or get a free online consultation.
+If you need a medical malpractice lawyer in Maryland, contact Miller & Zois at 800-553-8082 or get a free online consultation.